Skill Demand Index

 Which roles need Customer Success most:

-Other positions drive 100% of demand.
-Skills commonly paired with Customer Success include Program Management and Communication Skills.
+Other positions drive 76% of demand.
+Data Science / ML and Marketing also frequently list Customer Success as a requirement.
+Skills commonly paired with Customer Success include Communication Skills and Account Management.

 Depth Level Distribution